Originally published 7/20/21, Updated on 6/28/22

 “Repositioning” has helped companies large and small step into a new era, driving consumers to think about their product or brand in a new way.
-Take Uber, for example.
-They’ve repositioned themselves from just a ride-sharing company to the folks that bring you your food, rent you a car, or even handle freight logistics for your business.
+But it’s not just for larger corporations, your HR team can do the same when it comes to open enrollment.

 As healthcare costs rise with no end in sight, it’s no longer enough to think of open enrollment as the one time a year when employees can choose their benefits.
-It’s now a crucial time of year to help your employees employees save money.
-That’s why it’s time to reframe open enrollment as an annual financial check-up.
+Instead, it’s an integral season that can help your team members plan for their futures, save money, and build wealth.

-1. Open enrollment is when employees can decide how they’ll spend their money pre-paycheck (and save).
+1. Open enrollment is when employees can decide how they’ll spend (and save) their money pre-paycheck.

-Your employees probably don’t think twice about checking the batteries in their smoke detectors every year, or scheduling an annual physical with their primary care physician.
-But what about a financial check-up makes employees run for the hills?
+Your employees probably don’t think twice about checking the batteries in their smoke detectors or scheduling their yearly physical with their primary care physician.
+But what about the term “annual financial check-up” makes folks run for the hills?

-2. Open enrollment is when employees can make sure next year’s benefits fit next year’s needs.
+2. Open enrollment is when employees can make sure next year’s benefits fit their new needs.

 A lot can change in a year.
-Maybe an employee is planning to have a baby, or know they have a surgery coming up, or they’re committing to try therapy for the first time.
+Maybe an employee is planning to have a baby.
+Perhaps they know they have surgery coming up.
+Retirement could be looming.
 Whatever their change in circumstance is, their current medical plan might not be the best financial option for next year.

-Ideally, your employees have access to a benefits engagement tool to help walk them through the costs and benefits of each of their options, based on the care they anticipate needing.
-But at the very least, thoughtful messaging can remind them to consider how their big life changes might affect their benefits, and offer some guidance about the questions they should be asking themselves.
+Ideally, your employees have access to a benefits engagement tool to help walk them through the costs and benefits of each of their options, based on anticipated care and needs.
+But at the very least, thoughtful messaging can remind them to consider how their big life changes might affect their benefits, and offer financial guidance on options to consider.

 3. Open enrollment is when employees can take stock of all their financial goals and obligations, benefits-related or otherwise.

 Rebranding open enrollment may take some time and effort, but it will be well worth it in the end.
-It’s about changing the perception that open enrollment is a dreaded obligation and instead framing it as a financial wellness check up and opportunity to save money.
+Let’s change the perception that open enrollment is a dreaded obligation and instead frame it as a financial wellness check-up plus an opportunity to save money and build wealth.
 This seemingly minor twist on an age-old challenge (i.e., engagement in open enrollment) helps motivate people to participate in critical decisions.